shunnNet/vue-use-modal-context/README.md

 `modal`: Same as the modal in the <ModalProvider> scoped slot.

-### `useGlobalModalContext`, `useGlobalModal`
+### `useGlobalModalContext`

-`useGlobalModalContext` is similar to `useModalContext` but can register a global context.
-Note that components using `globalModalContext` cannot under the another `globalModalContext`.
-The globalModalContext won't be overridden by a regular ModalContext.

-`useGlobalModal` provides the following functions to manipulate the global modal context:

-`useGlobalModal` returns:
+`useGlobalModalContext` works the same as `useModalContext`, but manipulate global context. it will returns:

-`openGlobalModal`: Similar to openModal, but can only open global modals.
+- `openGlobalModal`: Similar to openModal, but can only open global modals.
-`closeGlobalModal`: Similar to closeModal, but can only close global modals.
+- `closeGlobalModal`: Similar to closeModal, but can only close global modals.
-`patchGlobalModal`: Similar to patchModal, but can only patch global modals.
+- `patchGlobalModal`: Similar to patchModal, but can only patch global modals.